-Nearly every chemical reaction fits one of two categories: endothermic ( $\Delta H$ is +, heat a reactant) or exothermic ( $\Delta H$ is -, heat a product).
-The three equilibria studied today are examples of this.
-Generally heat is added by warming a reaction mixture.
-This added heat is either a reactant or a product, so that necessarily the effect causes a shift in response (Table 1).
-Generally heat is removed by cooling a reaction mixture, causing the opposite effect as when heat was added.
+Nearly every chemical reaction fits one of two categories: endothermic ( $\Delta H$ is +, heat can be thought of as a reactant) or exothermic ( $\Delta H$ is -, heat can be considered a product).
+The three equilibria studied in this experiment are examples of this.
+Generally, heat is added by warming a reaction mixture.
+This added heat is either a reactant or a product, so that necessarily the effect causes a shift in response (see Table 1).
+Generally, heat is removed by cooling a reaction mixture, causing the opposite effect as when heat is added.

 There is a difference between adding/removing heat vs adding/removing chemical reagents.
-Temperature changes cause the equilibrium condition (value of K) to change, and the system shifts, concentrations change, to meet this new value of K. Reagents added at constant temperature do not change the value of K, but this does cause the concentrations to momentarily not satisfy K. These concentrations readjust during the shift so that the same value of K is again reached.
+Reagents added at constant temperature do not change the value of K. However, temperature changes cause the equilibrium condition (value of K) to change, and the system shifts, concentrations change, to meet this new value of K.

 Table 3.
-Reagents s to be used i in this ex periment -p
+Reagents to be used in this experiment ---

-Reaction A Reaction B Reaction C 0.1 M NaHSO 4 (aq) $0.1 \text{ M MgCl}2(aq)$ 0.1 M CoCl 2 (in alcohol) $0.1 \text{ M Na}2 \text{SO}4(\text{aq})$ 0.1 M NaOH(aq) $0.1 \text{ M AgNO}3(aq)$ NaHSO 4 (s) 0.1 M N 4 EDTA(aq) concentrated HCl(aq) thymol blue indicator concentrated HCl(aq) phenolphthalein indicator
+Reaction A Reaction B Reaction C 0.1 M NaHSO4(aq) 1.0 M MgCl 2 (aq) 0.1 M CoCl 2 (in alcohol) $1.0 \text{ M} \text{ Na}2 \text{SO}4(\text{aq})$ 0.5 M NaOH(aq) 0.1 M AgNO 3 (aq) NaHSO 4 (s) 0.5 M Na4EDTA(aq) concentrated HCl(aq) thymol blue indicator concentrated HCl(aq) phenolphthalein indicator